|Practice||means Grangewood Surgery, a registered Practice.|

 The Practice will establish and maintain policies and procedures to ensure compliance with the requirements contained in the NHS Data Security & Protection Toolkit.

 Professional bodies (e.g. Nursing & Midwifery Council (NMC), General Medical Council (GMC)) provide additional supplementary advice and guidance for their own disciplines.
-These guidelines are complimentary to this policy and do not conflict with this policy or legislation.
+These guidelines are complementary to this policy and do not conflict with this policy or legislation.

 All staff are responsible for: